CNflysky/RPI_DSI_Displays/README.md

 # RPI_DSI_Drivers
-Kernel DRM Driver for RPI DSI Display.
+Hardware & Kernel DRM Driver for RPI DSI Display.
 *Note: This repository is still under development.
 Feel free to open issues if you have any questions or suggestions.*
 [Simplified Chinese(简体中文)](./README_zh.md)